Top universities in America

 MIT is located near Harvard in Boston, MA.
 Founded in 1861, MIT is one of the best schools in the US for engineering and applied sciences.
 Famous graduates include Buzz Aldrin and Dropbox founders Drew Houston and Arash Ferdowsi.

 While science and technology are at the heart of this uni, the MIT campus is filled with culture and art.
 It has 12 museums which attract more than 100,000 visitors every year!
 And one in five students joins one of the sports teams.

-Just over 4% of the people who apply get accepted into MIT.
+Just under 4% of the people who apply get accepted into MIT.
 This results in around 1,300 students a year.